-Temporomandibular Joint (TMJ) disorders can start with a single injury or develop over years due to subtle daily habits.
+Temporomandibular Joint (TMJ) disorders can start with a single injury.
+They may also develop over time due to subtle daily habits.
 At our Southlake TMJ and sleep practice, our team focuses on identifying the root cause of your jaw pain to provide lasting TMJ relief and restore your quality of life.

-Many patients suffer for years before realizing that their chronic headaches, ear ringing, or neck pain actually stems from a jaw imbalance.
-By understanding the connection between your lifestyle and your jaw health, we can work together to create a comprehensive recovery plan.
+Many patients suffer for years without realizing the cause.
+Chronic headaches, ear ringing, or neck pain often stem from a jaw imbalance.
+When you understand the connection between your lifestyle and jaw health, treatment becomes clearer.
+We can then create a comprehensive recovery plan together.
 We believe that educating our patients is the first step toward successful treatment.

 Understanding TMJ and TMD

 The temporomandibular joint acts as a sliding hinge that connects your jawbone to your skull, facilitating essential movements like speaking and chewing.
-When this joint or the surrounding muscles become dysfunctional, it is referred to as Temporomandibular Joint Disorder (TMD).
+When this joint or the surrounding muscles become dysfunctional, we call it Temporomandibular Joint Disorder (TMD).

 We often use the term TMJ to refer to the joint itself and TMD to describe the actual condition or set of symptoms.
-Understanding this distinction is helpful when discussing your TMJ & sleep apnea solutions with our team.
+This distinction helps when discussing your TMJ and sleep apnea concerns with our team.
 A few key facts about this complex system include:

 • The joint is one of the most complex in the human body, moving both up and down and side to side.